Updated April 13

 One of her Game of Thrones co-stars, the Norwegian Kristofer Hivju, also tested positive for the virus three days before.

 Kristofer took to Instagram to share with his followers: “Greetings from Norway!
 Sorry to say that I, today, have tested positive for COVID 19 (…).
 My family and I are self-isolating at home for as long as it takes.
 We are in good health -I only have mild symptoms of a cold.”

-And then he shared advise on how to keep the virus from spreading to protect “our entire community, and especially those at risk like the elderly and people with pre-existing conditions.”
+And then he shared advice on how to keep the virus from spreading to protect “our entire community, and especially those at risk like the elderly and people with pre-existing conditions.”

 18. Placido Domingo, opera singer

 A week later, though, on Saturday 28, news sources said Placido Domingo had been rushed to a hospital in Acapulco, Mexico.
-And that a spokesman for the 79-year-old had said the coronavirus-stricken celebrity was stable, and that would remain in hospital “as long as the doctors find it necessary.”
+And that a spokesman for the 79-year-old had said the celebrity was stable and would remain in hospital “as long as the doctors find it necessary.”

 But the Spaniard took to Facebook on Monday 30 and wrote: